Configure Emergency Debris Management

 minimal search("TruckCertification3?url={your clipboard URL}/1","matches","contractor","", "idnum",${truckid})

-15. Search for and click on for the DebrisRemovalProviders_monitors hosted Feature Layer View.
+16. Search for and click the DebrisRemovalProviders_monitors hosted Feature Layer View.

-16. Scroll to the bottom of the Overview page for the DebrisRemovalProviders_monitors item, and in the URL section, click the Copy icon.
+17. Scroll to the bottom of the Overview page for the DebrisRemovalProviders_monitors item, and in the URL section, click the Copy button.
 This copies the layer service URL to your clipboard.

-17. In row 9, Replace {your clipboard URL} with the url in your clipboard.
+18. In row 9, replace {your clipboard URL} with the URL in your clipboard.
 Make sure the /1 remains at the end of the URL.
-Repeat for rows 10 and 13.
+Repeat for rows 10 and 14.

 Note:

-When saving, you may see the following warning message: "The appearance value you gave is not one of the standard supported appearance types.
-If you’re attempting to combine two different appearance types, ensure that they’re separated by a space".
-Click Yes.
+If you see a warning message that says, "The appearance value you gave is not one of the standard supported appearance types.
+If you’re attempting to combine two different appearance types, ensure that they’re separated by a space," click Yes.

 Note: